incident-managementstartupsbest-tools

 The lightweight budget option.
 Spike.sh combines on-call, escalations, incidents, and status pages in one product at a lower entry price than most of this list.

 Starter at $7/user/month gets a small team live fast: on-call schedules, ChatOps in Slack/Teams/Discord, status pages, and 100 total phone/SMS alerts per month.
+On-call shift alerts may count toward that Starter alert limit.
 Business at $14/user/month removes those phone/SMS limits and adds multiple teams, routing, Jira/Linear integrations, and war rooms.

 For a 20-person team: $140/month on Starter or $280/month on Business.
 That's materially cheaper than most startup-focused incident tools.